Skip to navigation Skip to content

 Automatic transfer information

-Linking parents and guardians to the ABSTUDY, AIC, TAP and YA dependent child allows recorded information relevant to the Parental Income Test (PIT) to be automatically transferred between records.
+Linking parents and guardians to the ABSTUDY, AIC, TAP and YA dependent child allows recorded information relevant to the PIT to be automatically transferred between records.

 Advantages of automatic transfer